Skip to main content

 else

-# host is not in dns. optionally use:
+# host isn't in dns. optionally use:

 # C:\WINDOWS\system32\drivers\etc\hosts